Posted on 1 July 2019

 As far as I’m concerned, I see R&D tax relief as a win-win situation for all the clients I’m dealing with.
 It’s given them a tremendous fillip and enabled them to do far more of what the legislation was designed to encourage, and that’s R&D, which is precisely what we need to be doing here in this country.

 How do you work with businesses that already have accountants?

-I can either work directly with you as a business, or I can work alongside your existing professional advisors, whichever suits the circumstances.
+We can either work directly with you as a business, or we can work alongside your existing professional advisors, whichever suits the circumstances.

 How do you charge for R&D tax claims?

-On fees, I am totally transparent with clients.
-I will work on whatever basis suits them.
+On fees, we are totally transparent with clients.
+We will work on whatever basis suits them.
 There are plenty in the industry that work on a percentage of a tax relief claim that is finally agreed with HMRC.
-I personally prefer to work on a time spent basis, and I think a lot of my clients are happy with that approach.
-But, as I say, I am totally transparent, and will always do whatever is appropriate for the client concerned.
+We personally prefer to work on a time spent basis, and I think a lot of our clients are happy with that approach.
+But, as I say, we are totally transparent, and will always do whatever is appropriate for the client concerned.